 When you’re trying to plan how to prevent data breach attacks or leaks, security is only as strong as the weakest link.
 Every person that interacts with a system can be a potential vulnerability.
 Even small children with a tablet on your home network can be a risk.

-A few best practices to avoid a data breach include the following:
+Here are a few best practices to avoid a data breach

 - Patching and updating software as soon as options are available.